Dithilli/hiwework/README.md

   Consider tests that cover all these cases.
 Don’t just test for success.
 Test for odd successes, AND wild and not so wild failures.

   Check resources.
 Verify knowledge.
 Revisit experts and expert resources.
-Avoid invention when there’s
+Avoid invention when there’s dependal, immediate solutions.
+If you think you're breaking new ground you're probably not.

   Build answer – test to see if it meets minimum successes and avoids failures.
 Exceed minimums if easy/convenient/profitable.